-Following the purchase of the legal ownership of the Mortgage Loans under the Programme, the Company is exposed to a variety of risks.
-As the Company's exposure to the Issuer and Covered Bond holders is under limited recourse (i.e. a risk transfer to the Noteholders), the risks for the Company itself are limited.
+Following the purchase of the Mortgage Loans under the Programme, the Company is exposed to a variety of risks.
+As the Company's exposure to the Issuer and Covered Bond holders are with limited recourse (i.e. a risk transfer to the parties), the risks for the Company itself are limited.
 However, the Company has taken a variety of measures to minimise the risks linked to the transaction.